If you have oily and sensitive skin and you’re looking for a great cleanser, I think I might’ve found the one for you.

 This is a surfactant and a milder version than Sodium Lauryl Sulfate (SLS).
 The SLES molecule has a bigger water-soluble head part that makes it milder and less irritating.

-SLS, on the other hand, can be irritating for the skin when used for a prolonged time.
+On the other hand, SLS can be irritating for the skin when used for a prolonged time.

 Depending on your skin’s tolerance, you may notice some dehydration and irritation after a few uses or it can take years until your skin shows a problem caused by rather harsh surfactants like SLS.